 Answer: Tesla

-- A key component of a solar system are inverters, which are necessary to take all that energy from the sun and harness it for power.
+5. A key component of a solar system is inverters, which are necessary to take all that energy from the sun and harness it for power.
 What kind of inverter system involves wiring a bunch of panels together to convert the DC current electricity into AC current electricity?
-(Hint: They’re sometimes called central inverters)
+They’re sometimes called central inverters.

 Answer: String